WIL and EL Student of the Year Awards

 Employer / Community Partner Nomination

-- The student’s performance in comparison to your expectations or in comparison to other WIL students;
+- The student’s (or group’s) performance in comparison to your expectations or in comparison to other WIL/EL students;

-- Any outstanding work achievements (cost savings, process/quality improvements, design/development innovations, improved customer service, significant research or other initiatives etc.);
+- Any outstanding work/community/project achievements (cost savings, process/quality improvements, design/development innovations, improved customer service, significant research or other initiatives etc.);

-- How this student, or WIL students in general, have benefited your department/company.
+- How this student or group, or WIL/EL students in general, have benefited your department / company / community.

-- The student’s achievement in the WIL program;
+- The student’s (or group’s) achievement in the WIL/EL program;

 - Any achievements, awards, and extracurricular activities that you feel are worthy of mention;

-- The student’s activities in support of WIL education
+- The student’s (or group’s) activities in support of WIL/EL education

-Any insights on the student’s personal qualities you feel warrant consideration.
+Any insights on the student’s (or group’s) personal qualities you feel warrant consideration.

 - Describe how work-integrated learning has enhanced your career development, personal development, and academic experience;

-- Your involvement in extra-curricular activities at school and/or the community at large.
+- Your involvement in extra-curricular activities at school and/or how you have given back to the community.

 If you have never signed a document using a digital ID in Adobe Reader before, you can view this link for more details.
 Please be aware that once the form is signed, all fields will become read-only and no new edits will be allowed.